meg-codes/bash-notes/Utilities.md

 `sed -e s/foo/bar/g file` would output `file` with all instances of `foo` with `bar`.

-`s/` invokes substition with a regex (here the literal `foo`), and then `g` makes the replacement global throughout the line (otherwise only the first instance is replaced!).
+`s/` invokes substitution with a regex (here the literal `foo`), and then `g` makes the replacement global throughout the line (otherwise only the first instance is replaced!).

 An easier example: